mendix/widgets-tools/packages/generator-widget/README.md

 -   If you are running the generator through multiple operating systems (e.g. running a virtualized OS with Parallels on MacOS or any other virtualization software), make sure you have the right privileges and use the same OS for generation and file manipulation.

+-   If you want to test locally your changes to the Generator Widget, simply link the package running `npm link` inside the `packages/generator-widget/` folder and then you will be able to run `yo widget SomeWidgetName`

 ## Issues

-Issues can be reported on [Github](https://github.com/mendix/widgets-resources/issues).
+Issues can be reported on [Github](https://github.com/mendix/widgets-tools/issues).